undertheseanlp/playground/wip_vlsp2020_dp/README.md

 Last Update: Nov 2020
 ```

+In this experiment, we try to build our very first Vietnamese dependency parser for underthesea.
+We exams both traditional methods (such as MaltParser) and deep learning methods.
+We also wonder how Vietnamese word embeddings (e.g. PhoBert) works on dependency parsing task [TBD].
+We train and test our models in VLSP 2020 Dependency Parsing Dataset and report results in LAS, UAS score.
+We release our model as a function in underthesea v1.3.0 and our training code at https://github.com/undertheseanlp/playground.

 ### Introduction

 Dependency parsing is the task of extracting a dependency parse of a sentence that represents its grammatical structure and defines the relationships between "head" words and words, which modify those heads.

-In this experiments, we try to build our very first dependency parser using VLSP2020 Dependence Parsing dataset and MatlParser, some deep learning methods [WIP].
-We also wonder how Vietnamese word embeddings (e.g. PhoBert) works on dependency parsing task [TBD].

 There are some deep learning methods for dependence parser tasks, begin with Manning work (2016), we focus on *biaffine attention* [[1]](#references) - a proven method which give a best result in VLSP 2019.